-Proben-50 contains Itopride Hydrochloride 50 mg in tablet form.
+Proben-50 contains Itopride Hydrochloride 50 mg in tablet form and Proben- SR contains Itopride hydrochloride 150 mg in tablet form.
 It is a gastroprokinetic agent.
-Proben-50 is used in the treatment of gastrointestinal symptoms of
+Used in the treatment of gastrointestinal symptoms of

 - Functional Dyspepsia

 - Sensation of bloating

 Proben works by increasing gastric motility (movement), increases the lower esophageal sphincter pressure, accelerates gastric emptying, and improves gastro-duodenal coordination.

 Proben – 50 Adult: 50 mg three times a day; the dose may be reduced according to the patient’s age and symptoms.

 Proben-50 cannot be prescribed to any child who is below the age of 16 years.

 Best efficacy if taken one hour before or two hours after meal.